 I’ve compiled a few dos and don’ts that come purely from my experience alone, but if it helps you on your journey into the realms of the writing world, then I can drink my Pinot Grigio with an even bigger smile on my face during my Christmas celebrations.
 So, let’s start with the DOs:

 Doubts will be your worst enemy.
 Belief will be your best friend.
 If you don’t believe you can do this, it won’t matter if a million others do.
 Believe you can, and don’t stop.
 You’re writing for a reason.
 Trust in that, and the rest will fall into place.

-✓ DO – Be opened to continuous learning
+✓ DO – Be open to continuous learning

 ✓ DO – know you’re not alone

 Creative professions can be tough sometimes because we often put our souls into what we do, putting it out there for the world to see.
-Know that you’re never alone, and not the only one going through this.
-Reach out to like minded people so they can be an arm around the shoulder when the going gets tough.
+Know that you’re never alone, and you’re not the only one who is going through this.
+Reach out to like-minded people so they can be an arm around the shoulder when the going gets tough.
 They will understand when many people don’t.

 ✓ DO – know your intentions

 Understand the reasons behind why you write.
 My first official article on The Magpie Scribes goes into this in more detail, but in essence, it’s all about being honest with yourself so you can plan and strategize accordingly.
 If you want to write as a hobby, great.
-If you want to write as a release, wonderful.
-But if you want to make a career out of it, then different approaches will be needed if you want to make a success of your writing.
+If you’re going to write as a release, wonderful.
+But if you’re going to make a career out of it, then different approaches will be needed if you want to make a success of your writing.
 By knowing your intentions from the beginning, your direction will become clear.

 ✓ DO – your homework